 These great looking characters from Asia look just like dinosaurs – with frills and tails and the deep green of jungle foliage.
 These guys love a cuddle and will sit on your hand for ages.
 We have named them after those famous dragons in Game of Thrones.

-These little characters are around 7cm long and are always very popular with children.
+This little character is around 7cm long and are always very popular with children.
 They will cling to your hand with their tiny suckered feet.
+Watch closely and you may see them lick their eyeballs to keep them clean – they need to do this because they don’t have eyelids.

 MAISIE (Corn Snake)